Cristliu/Cristliu.github.io/_pages/about.md

 ## Journal Reviewer

-- IEEE Transactions on Dependable and Secure Computing (TDSC)
-- IEEE Transactions on Wireless Communications (TWC)
-- IEEE Transactions on Systems, Man, and Cybernetics: Systems (TSMC)
+- IEEE Transactions on Dependable and Secure Computing (**TDSC**), IEEE Transactions on Wireless Communications (**TWC**), IEEE Transactions on Systems, Man, and Cybernetics: Systems (**TSMC**)
-- IEEE Internet of Things Journal (IOTJ)
-- SCIENCE CHINA Information Sciences (*Chinese*)
-- Journal of Parallel and Distributed Computing (JPDC)
+- IEEE Internet of Things Journal (**IOTJ**), SCIENCE CHINA Information Sciences (*Chinese*), Journal of Parallel and Distributed Computing (JPDC)
-- The Journal of Supercomputing
+- The Journal of Supercomputing, Software Quality Journal, Scientific Reports, International Journal of Machine Learning and Cybernetics
-- Scientific Reports

-## Conference Reviewer
+## Conference Reviewer (Program Committee)

-- The Annual Conference on Neural Information Processing Systems (NeurIPS)
-- The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)
-- The Association for the Advancement of Artificial Intelligence (AAAI)
+- The Annual Conference on Neural Information Processing Systems (NeurIPS), The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), The Association for the Advancement of Artificial Intelligence (AAAI)
-- The International Joint Conference on Artificial Intelligence (IJCAI)
-- ACM International Conference on Multimedia (ACM MM)
+- The International Joint Conference on Artificial Intelligence (IJCAI), ACM International Conference on Multimedia (ACM MM)

 <span class='anchor' id='contact'></span>